This post may contain affiliate links. Please see my disclosure policy for details.

 Did you know?
 The Oslo Royal Guard has a King Penguin called Brigadier Sir Nils Olav III who is their colonel-in-chief and mascot!
 He lives in Edinburgh Zoo.
-This is because Norwegian Explorer, Roald Amundsen, gifted Edinburgh Zoo it’s first penguin in 1913!
+This is because of the Norwegian Explorer, Roald Amundsen, gifted Edinburgh Zoo its first penguin in 1913!
 Amundsen was the first person to reach the South Pole in 1911.

 What is the Oslo Changing of the Guard?

 Just like The Queen’s Guard in London, they cannot move from their posts.
 In fact, they should not talk or react to passers-by either.
-They must be completely focussed on their duties.
+They must be completely focused on their duties.

 The Oslo Changing of the Guard is when the sentries or gardisters who are on duty are relieved by a new batch of sentries.